-9. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 9. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-10. Comply with Department standards related to provider qualifications.
+Chapter 63. - 10.
+Comply with Department standards related to provider qualifications.

+ODP or its Designee

+Frequency of Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

+Appendix C: Participant Services C-1/C-3: Service Specification

+C-1/C-5: Service Specification
-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title:

 Family Medical Support Assistance

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17990 other

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Coming Definition (C

-Category 4: Sub-Category 4:
+Service Definition (Scope): Category 4: Sub-Category 4: